g1ra/eve/README.md

 ---------------------------

-Eve is a new more efficient method of communication between human-machine, machine-machine ,human-human.
+Eve is a new more efficient method of communication between human-machine (HtoM), machine-machine (MtoM) ,human-human (HtoH).

-Eve is a medium of human and machine communication that represents language and emotion through the inscription or recording of computer and physical symbols and linking them together.
+Eve is a medium of human and machine communication that represents language and emotion through the inscription or recording of computer and physical objects and linking them together.

 With eve ,we can eliminate the barrier between human and machine, virtual and physical world.